Consensys/Form-XChange/README.md

 ![](https://i.imgur.com/wMTt3MU.png)

-To use FormXChange you need to connect your Ethereum wallet and sign in with ethereum.
+To use FormXChange you need to connect and sign in with MetaMask Wallet.

 **If you are an Admin:**

 - You can create new forms with multiple questions
-- After the user submits their votes/answers you will get an average vote for each section
+- After the user submits their votes/answers you can view the average vote for each section

 **If you are a User:**